About

 BROOMING

 This is Camp Segonku's Bridging Ceremony.
 It was named by Witchypoo, the 1st PA leader of Camp Segonku.
 It takes place on Friday morning.
-We broom CIT to adult, PA to CIT, PAIT to PA, and LIA to PAIT.
+We broom VIT to adult, PA to VIT, PAIT to PA, and LIA to PAIT.

 T-Shirt Signing

 On Friday, after lunch the campers enjoy signing each others T-shirt.
-This makes a wonderful keepsak.
+This makes a wonderful keepsake.

 GUESSING JAR

 Every day there is a jar full of dozens or hundreds of treats in it.
 As part of the daily routine, units will go look at the jar and write down their guess of how many items are in the jar.
-The winner is announced at the end of the day flag ceremony and gets to take home or share the treats with her fellow campers.
+The winner is announced at the end of the day's flag ceremony and gets to take home or share some treats with her fellow campers.

 ACTIVITIES